hapax/hapax.github.io/assets/simple-physics.md

 $$

 for some powers $a, b, c$.
-We can determine the powers from the dimensions of each side:
+We can determine the powers by matching dimensions on each side:

 $$
 \begin{align*}